rmoehn/theatralia/README.md

 with Theatralia, just download the WOFF fonts from the website and extract them into `resource/public/fonts`.

+## Colours

+Right now I'm using parts of [Solarized](http://ethanschoonover.com/solarized) as a colour scheme, which is easy on the eyes.
+The problem is that one has to get used to it.
+So it might scare off people.
+The page's flat look came naturally with the colour scheme (maybe also inspired by [Light Table](http://lighttable.com/)) and is slightly unusual, too.
+These things are by no means final.
+I just wanted some basis to work with.
+(In case you're wondering about the inconsistency of the spelling of »color« in the source code and »colour« here: I use American Englisch spelling in source code in order to prevent bugs, since most programmers are accustomed to American English spelling.
+Everything else is not as critical, so I stay British.)

 ## License

 The MIT License (MIT)